adamrudolf-becube/software-testing-basics/README.md

 ### TDD - Test Driven Develpment

-Test Driven Development, or TDD for short [6] is related to Extreme Programming [7].
+[Test Driven Development, or TDD for short](https://en.wikipedia.org/wiki/Test-driven_development) is related to [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming).
 It takes the principle of testing as early as possible, and puts it to the extreme: write the test before the code itself.

 It has 3 steps which you should repeat: